12 Things to Do in Madrid in October

 Plaza Mayor| ©mgphotography.uk

-In October the doors of more than one hundred places of heritage and cultural interest in Madrid will be open, as part of the Madrid Otra Mirada event that promotes the protection and conservation of the city' s iconic places.
+In October, the doors of over a hundred sites of Madrid’s heritage and cultural interest open as part of the Madrid Otra Mirada event, which promotes the protection and conservation of the city’s iconic landmarks.

-Not only will you have the opportunity to get to know buildings that are usually closed to the public, but you will also have access to more than 200 free activities.
+Not only will you have the opportunity to explore buildings that are usually closed to the public, but you’ll also have access to over 200 free activities.

-Exhibitions, conferences, workshops, concerts, children's activities, among other proposals, can be enjoyed in museums, theaters, churches, parks, gardens, libraries, cultural centers, palaces and historic buildings throughout Madrid.
+Exhibitions, lectures, workshops, concerts, children’s activities, and other offerings can be enjoyed at museums, theaters, churches, parks, gardens, libraries, cultural centers, palaces, and historic buildings throughout Madrid.

-• You may also find it practical to purchase a ticket for a tourist bus, which speeds up the transfers from one point to another and so you can make the most of this great architectural and heritage festival offered by the city.
+• You may also find it convenient to purchase a ticket for a sightseeing bus, which will make getting from one place to another easier so you can make the most of this great architectural and heritage celebration the city has to offer.

 Galician Consommé| ©GofaFoods